-Members of a female travel community on Facebook have been exploring the world through a postcard exchange during the covid-19 pandemic.
+Members of a female travel group on Facebook have set up a weekly postcard exchange to explore the world safely during the COVID-19 pandemic.

 From beating the travel blues to discovering more about one's roots, thousands of postcards are flying across the borders each week as fellow travel lovers share a glimpse into each others' lives and cultures.